 Since Europeans first began cataloguing the plant species of Maryland in the early 18th century, over 3,000 woody and herbaceous species have been recognized.
 The most important, by necessity, were those which provided food and shelter.
 Once their basic needs were addressed, settlers began to explore and describe their finds to their brethren across the Atlantic.
 Because of its diverse geology, hydrology and land formation, Maryland was home to an abundance of plant species, creating unique natural communities and providing habitat to wildlife.

-Rare, Threatened and Endangered Plants in Maryland as well as
+Rare, Threatened and Endangered Plants in Maryland, and

 Maryland’s Natural Communities by clicking on the images below.